ICAST 2004: Bass Industry Trends & New

 consistency and the same proportion of color in every lure.

-series of soft plastic lures featuring the exact
+of soft plastic lures featuring the exact colors of Realtree's

-colors of Realtree's camo clothing patterns, says Mike Spires.
+camo clothing patterns, says Mike Spires.
+Two patterns, Hardwoods

-Two patterns, Hardwoods HD and Hardwoods Green HD swirl up to ten
+HD and Hardwoods Green HD swirl up to ten different camo base

-different camo base colors, creating a mottled outdoor pattern to
+colors, creating a mottled outdoor pattern to blend into the

 - Spike-It also introduced the first-ever Holographic